Listening to my intuition changed my life.

 - Essays on family, helping my Dad manage Alzheimer’s, and doing my best to be graceful about it

-- Craft essays on accessing artistic flow and other fun creative practices
+- Occasional essays on accessing artistic flow and other fun creative practices

-- Essays on practical magic, including letters from my cat
+- Essays on small miracles and practical magic, including letters from my cat

 Bio: